inet-framework/inet/doc/src/users-guide/ch-lifecycle.rst

 While down, network interfaces, and components in general, ignore (discard) messages sent to them.

-Lifecycle operations are currently instanteneous, i.e. they complete in zero simulation time.
+Lifecycle operations are currently instantaneous, i.e. they complete in zero simulation time.
 The underlying framework would allow for modeling them as processes that take place in some finite (nonzero) simulation time, but this possibility is currently not in use.